CKalitin/ckalitin.github.io/_posts/2024-01-07-analysing-neutron-competitively.md

     <meta property="og:image" content="{{site.url}}/assets/images/2024-01-07/neutron-deploy.jpg">
 </head>

-- Undersized for most pre-constellation satellites (GTO com sats)
-- Slightly undersized from a constellation perspective
-    - Payload mass and volume are low
-    - Lower cost per launch required to compete SpaceX’s Iridium deal was $492/8 launches = $61.5M
-    - Neutron would take ~13 launches at 6/launch, $37.8M
-    - Here Neutron is volume-limited, 10 sats is 6.6t

 ![Image description]({{site.url}}/assets/images/2024-01-07/neutron-deploy.jpg){: height="400" .align-center}

 Neutron is Rocket Lab's next-generation medium-lift rocket.
 In many ways, it looks and functions like Falcon 9 version 2 as it is designed from the ground up for reusability.
 This is most obvious with the booster.
 The fairings are built into the structure of the booster, the landing legs are built into strakes, and the Archimedes engine is designed to operate below max performance to optimize for reusability.